Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/fauna-entry.md

 To Fauna, FaunaMart _was_ her world.
 Even as the world teetered on the edge of collapse, she kept her store running with an “End of the World Sale.”
 Whether her business-minded obsession made her a proper hero was debatable—but her heart was undeniable.
 She was admired by those around her, especially by Nerissa, who appreciated her sincerity, creativity, and kindness—even with the alleged scamming.

 Having now vanished with the profits in hand, fleeing interrogation from the authorities, the kingdom can do little but salute the green-thumbed CEO for all she’s done.
 Wherever she is now, one thing is certain: FaunaMart lives on—in memory and in legend.

+## Trivia

+- Despite rejecting allegations of scamming her customers, Fauna, during the first few days of running the lottery, didn't realize that the magical system she used to generate random numbers was flawed.
+In other words, she had, albeit accidentally, scammed her customers by producing rigged results.
+- Although Fauna ran the largest business in the kingdom, she was far from being the richest.
+That title belonged to Nerissa, ironically, one of her own employees.